ceph/ceph/doc/dev/index.rst

 What this means is that `ceph-workbench ceph-qa-suite`_ triggered the test suite run.
 It does not mean that the suite run has completed.
-To monitor progress of the run, check the Pulpito web interface URL periodically, or if you are impatient, ssh to the teuthology node using the ssh command shown and do::
+To monitor progress of the run, check the Pulpito web interface URL periodically, or if you are impatient, ssh to the teuthology machine using the ssh command shown and do::

     $ tail -f /var/log/teuthology.*